<- Back

 02 July 2023

-I had Brain Surgery, twice
+I had Brain Surgery, 3 times

 There is an old saying that “What doesn’t kill you makes you stronger”, well I don’t feel stronger.
 I feel like I have been through a war, I am still here, and I am still fighting.
 This starts with me being a stubborn asshole, and not listening to my wife.